In this article, you will learn what is a spiral model and what are the advantages and disadvantages of this model.

-Each of the regions is populated by a set of work tasks, called a function set, that is adapted to the characteristics of the project to be undertaken.
+Each of the regions is populated by a set of work tasks, called a function set, which is adapted to the characteristics of the project to be undertaken.
 For small projects, the number of work tasks and their formality is low.
 For larger, more critical projects, each job region contains more work tasks that are defined to achieve a higher level of formality.
-In all cases, the umbrella activities, e.g., – software configuration management and software quality assurance are applied.
+In all cases, the umbrella activities, e.g. – software configuration management and software quality assurance are applied.

-Advantages Of Spiral Model
+Advantages of the Spiral Model

 3. Software engineers can get their hands in and start working on a project earlier.

-Disadvantages Of Spiral Model
+Disadvantages of Spiral Model